How Do Language Models Compose Functions?: Introduction

 We offer an initial investigation into this question, focusing on a set of two-hop factual retrieval tasks, such as: given a book's title, output that book's author's birth year.
 All of the tasks we consider can be formally expressed as $y = g(f(x))$ and are thus defensibly "compositional" in the sense invoked in traditional symbolic models.
 We are interested in whether LLMs solve such tasks by approximating the mapping from $x$ to $y$ \textit{compositionally}, by computing the intermediate variable $z = f(x)$, or \textit{directly}, without a readily-detectable representation of any such $z$.
 We find that:

 \begin{enumerate} \item { Models' ability to compute both $x \to f(x)$ and $f(x) \to g(f(x))$ does not entail their ability to compute $x \to g(f(x))$.
 This extends earlier findings on the "compositionality gap" \citep{press2022:compositionality-gap}, showing that the gap holds for modern models and on a larger set of tasks.
 This gap is not trivially reduced in larger models or necessarily by reasoning models (\cref{sec:gap}). } \item{ Models exhibit both \textit{compositional} processing mechanisms and \textit{direct} processing mechanisms, as defined above.
-The type of mechanism is only weakly associated with accuracy, suggesting that LLMs are able to use both effectively to compute correct answers (\cref{sec:lens}). } \item{ The choice of mechanism is mediated by the geometry of the input embedding space.
-Specifically, when there exists a linear mapping from $x$ in the input embedding space to $g(f(x))$ in the output unembedding space, the LLM tends to favor direct computation over compositional processing (\cref{sec:linearity}). } \end{enumerate}
+The type of mechanism is only weakly associated with accuracy, suggesting that LLMs are able to use both effectively to compute correct answers (\cref{sec:lens}). } \item{ The choice of mechanism is well predicted by embedding space geometry.
+Specifically, when there exists a translation (for a given task) from $x$ in the input embedding space to $g(f(x))$ in the output unembedding space, the LLM tends to favor direct computation over compositional processing (\cref{sec:linearity}). } \end{enumerate}